Gradient Flow Through Diagram Expansions: Learning Regimes and Explicit Solutions: SYM : gradient ascent [ ]

 \paragraph{Solution.} For SYM $\nu = 4$ with target \eqref{eq:idtarget}, the method of Section \ref{sec:gensol} equipped with Borel summation yields {

 } where $\theta = 1 + 3y$, $F(a)=\int_0^\infty e^{4au^2-u} u du,$ and $\phi,\psi$ are determined by the first integral

 However, note that this solution is only applicable when $t<0$, i.e. for \emph{gradient ascent}.
 Indeed, $F$ diverges unless $\sigma^2\psi(\tau) \le 0$, and $\psi(\tau)=\int_0^\tau \phi$ has the same sign as $\tau$.
 We leave discussion of gradient descent ($t>0$) to another publication.
-For gradient ascent, our solution yields a nontrivial quantitative prediction of two regimes -- with or without divergence -- confirmed by experiment (see Figure \ref{fig:nu4-ascent}).
+For gradient ascent, our solution yields a nontrivial quantitative prediction of two regimes -- with or without divergence -- confirmed by experiments (see Figure \ref{fig:nu4-ascent}).

-\paragraph{Gradient ascent: two regimes.} Since $F(a)>0$ for $\sigma^2\psi\le 0$, we have $\int_0^{\sigma^2\psi}F(u)^3du\le 0$ and the condition for the first integral \eqref{eq:nu4-1st-int} being non-negative may fail at sufficiently negative $\psi$.
-Therefore, if we require the solution to exists for all $\tau\le 0$, we get a condition on weight scaling $\sigma$:
+\paragraph{Gradient ascent: two regimes.} Since $F(a)>0$ for $\sigma^2\psi\le 0$, we have $\int_0^{\sigma^2\psi}F(u)^3du\le 0$ and the condition for the first integral \eqref{eq:nu4-1st-int} may fail to remain non-negative at sufficiently negative $\psi$.
+Therefore, if we require the solution to exist for all $\tau\le 0$, we get a condition on weight scaling $\sigma$:

 Thus, we identify two regimes:

 \begin{enumerate} \item \emph{Low-noise}: if \eqref{eq:nu4-threshold} holds, then $g(-\tau, y) \asymp -\tfrac{1}{\tau^2}, ~\tau\to-\infty$, and the loss \eqref{eq:nu4-loss} converges to $p/2$ as $t \to -\infty$. \item \emph{High-noise}: if \eqref{eq:nu4-threshold} is violated, then $\phi=\psi'$ blows up at a finite $\tau_{\rm crit}<0$ and